StevenSermeus/MysqlDockerIntelliJ/readme.md

 You can start your container that is in the container section or manage your image and network from there now !

+Or you can be a bit fancy and do it from the command line with

+    docker start name_of_choice

+    docker stop name_of_choice

+    docker restart name_of_choice

+You can also see all your container and image using

+    docker container ls

+    docker image ls

 ## 6 Connection

 You can connect from anywhere just by going for the localhost (127.0.0.1) and the default port of MySQL 3306 .

 ## End

 I hope this tutorial helped you !